cerebro-data/external-docs/docs/SupportedSQL.md

 be able to issue grant/revoke statements on the database.
 The user needs to be a catalog admin or been granted grant permissions.

+**CREATE TABLE AS SELECT**

+CDAS supports tables created via this method as long as they are both: created from Hive in EMR, and the Hive warehouse has been configured to use S3 (as opposed to using the EMR-local HDFS cluster).
+This functionality is not supported from dbcli.

 **Registering Hive Serialization/Deserialization (SerDe) Libraries**

 See [Extending CDAS](ExtendingCDAS.md) for the DDL grammar and other SerDe